pershyn/storm-metrics-opentsdb/README.md

 # Storm Metrics OpenTSDB Consumer

-storm-metrics-opentsdb is a module for [Storm](http://storm.apache.org/) that enables metrics collection and reporting them directly to [OpenTSDB](http://opentsdb.net/)
+`storm-metrics-opentsdb` is a module for [Storm](http://storm.apache.org/) that enables metrics collection and reporting them directly to [OpenTSDB](http://opentsdb.net/)

 To make sure your logic works as expected and as fast as expected, the metrics are absolutely necessary.
 Seeing them over time is leading to insights about bottlenecks, bugs, regressions and anomalies.
 You can measure on constant basis latencies, cache hits, traits of your data, anything that is critical in your case and can help to make your topology better.

 This project is intended to be used with [grafana](http://grafana.org/), but can be used with others OpenTSDB frontends.

+So far it is required to have `tcollector` with `udp_bridge` plugin installed on every node of the cluster where the topology runs - see Dependencies.

 ## Usage